aydanh2005/cloud-programming-project/README.md

 - `terraform validate`
 - `terraform plan`

+The final result was confirmed by:
+- checking that the EC2 instance reached the running state
-The final result was confirmed by accessing the webpage through the EC2 public IP address.
+- verifying that the webpage loaded successfully in a browser through the public IP address

 ---